google/comprehensive-rust/src/webassembly/limitations/closures.md

 # Closures

-Closures can be returned to Rust and executed on the WASM runtime.
+Closures can be returned to Rust and executed on the Wasm runtime.

 ```rust
 use wasm_bindgen::prelude::*;